-Maya Archaeology is an exciting field of research with many new sites and artifacts (re)discovered each year.
-Particular areas of interest for archaeologists include how the ancient Maya settled on the landscape, acquired raw materials, crafted “things”, and then distributed, used, and disposed of these items.
+Maya Archaeology is an exciting field of research, with many new ancient places (sites) and belongings (artifacts) being uncovered each year.
+Particular areas of interest for archaeologists include how the ancient Maya settled on the landscape, acquired raw materials, crafted their various belongings, and then distributed, used, and disposed of these items.

-The Maya had sophisticated methods and systems of resource extraction, manipulation, and trade going back to Formative times (ca. 1800 B.C.- A.D.
-250) and continuing well into historic periods.
+The ancient Maya had sophisticated methods and systems of resource extraction, manipulation, and trade going back to Formative times (ca. 1800 B.C.- A.D.
+250) and continuing well into recent times.
 In concert with these activities, villages, towns, and cities sprung up in advantageous places on the landscape, parallel to increasing degrees of urban complexity.

 One little understood area of urbanization/settlement aggregation and commodity procurement/trade lies from the eastern face of the Maya Mountains in Belize to the coast.
-This is a material culture sub-region within the central Maya Lowlands, and is referred to as East-Central Belize (roughly modern Stann Creek District).
-The Stann Creek Regional Archaeology Project (SCRAP) aims to rectify this knowledge gap, and current investigations are focused on the sites of Alabama and Pearce [these names are historic designations for the archaeological sites; the ancient Mayan names remain unknown] .
+This is a material culture sub-region within the eastern Maya Lowlands, and is referred to as East-Central Belize (roughly modern Stann Creek District).
+The Stann Creek Regional Archaeology Project (SCRAP) aims to rectify this knowledge gap, and current investigations are focused on the sites of Alabama and Pearce.
+These names are historic designations for the archaeological sites; the ancient Mayan names remain unknown.

-Our investigations of the site of Pearce, roughly 10km north of Alabama, were initiated with a preliminary reconnaissance in 2016 and will continue in 2019.
+Our investigations of the site of Pearce, roughly 10 km north of Alabama, were initiated with a preliminary reconnaissance in 2016 and a LiDAR survey in 2019.
 The monumental core of the site is believed to be roughly comparable in size to Lubaantun in Southern Belize.